Maethorin/wight-cli/README.rst

 Arguments:

--h, --help  show this help message and exit
+--blah  show this help message and exit
---debug     toggle debug output
+--blahbleh     toggle debug output
---quiet     suppress all output
+--bl     suppress all output

 Define default team and/or project to be used in subsequent commands::